 Multiple imputation.
-Multiple imputation was conducted using the -mi- commands in Stata 12.0, using chained equations and five iterations.
+Multiple imputation was conducted using the -mi- commands in Stata 13.0, using chained equations and 20 iterations.
 The imputation model for all three studies used a regression model that included child age, gender, race, income, and a socioeconomic status (SES) composite included in the datasets.
-The imputation models also included measures of school readiness and performance, though the variables included differed slightly across datasets due to differences in the study designs.
-The ECLS-K 1998 imputation model also included the OLDS English proficiency screener score, outcome variables in kindergarten fall and spring, as well as first grade fall and spring.
-The ECLS-K 2010 imputation model included the EBRS English proficiency screener score and outcome variables in fall and spring kindergarten.
-The ECLS-B imputation model included a variable to designate whether children entered kindergarten in 2006 or 2007, and outcome variables in 2005, 2006, and 2007.
+The imputation models also included all the math, reading, and self-regulation measures administered during kindergarten and first grade (when available).
+The ECLS-K 1998 imputation model also included the OLDS English proficiency screener score, while the ECLS-K 2010 imputation model included the EBRS English proficiency screener score.
+The ECLS-B imputation model included a variable to designate whether children entered kindergarten in 2006 or 2007, and pre-kindergarten measures of school readiness administered in 2005 when the children were four.

 Computing school readiness gaps.
-While the ECLS-K 2010 is designed to allow for cross-cohort comparison with the ECLS-K 1998, it is currently not possible to compare average test scores across time because the tests are scaled differently (a future release of the ECLS-K 2010 data will include scores equated to the ECLS-K 1998 scale).
-Nonetheless, we can compute cross-sectional school readiness gaps in each study and wave, by standardizing the readiness measures within each wave of each study.
+Although the assessments in the three studies were designed to measure the same domains and used many of the same items, the tests were scaled differently (though a future release of the ECLS-K 2010 data is planned which will include scores equated to the ECLS-K 1998 scale).
+We therefore standardize the readiness measures within each wave of each study before computing school readiness gaps in each study and wave.

 To standardize the outcome scores within each study and wave, we fit, for each outcome variable Y, the regression model using the appropriate sample weights.
-This yields an estimate of the age-adjusted variance in the outcome scores, $\hat{\sigma}^2$, and an estimated residual, \hat{e}i , for each child.
+This yields an estimate of the age-adjusted variance in the outcome scores, $\hat{\sigma}^2$ , and an estimated residual, $\hat{e}i$ , for each child.
 Dividing the residual by the root mean squared error yields the age-adjusted standardized outcome score for each child